CheruiyotDev/RoadToReact/README.md

 ### Question: Does updating state always trigger a re-render?

 – Answer: Yes, updating state with setState triggers a re-render of the component.

+## Callback Handlers in JSX

+- A callback handler gets
+  introduced as event handler (A), is passed as function in props to another component (B), is executed there as handler (C), and calls back to the place it was introduced (D):
+- In other
+  words, when an (event) handler is passed as props from a parent component to its child component, it becomes a callback handler.
+React props are always passed down the component tree and therefore functions that are passed down as callback handlers in props can be used to communicate up the

+## Interview Questions:

+### Question: What is a callback handler in React?

+– Answer: A callback handler is a function passed as a prop to a child component, allowing the child to communicate with the parent.

+### Question: How do you pass a callback handler to a child component?

+– Answer: Include it as a prop, like <ChildComponent callback={handleCallback} />.

+### Question: How do you define a callback handler in a parent component?

+– Answer: Create a function in the parent component, e.g., function handleCallback(data) {...}.

+### Question: Can a callback handler receive parameters?

+– Answer: Yes, callback handlers can receive parameters passed by the child component.

+### Question: Can callback handlers be asynchronous?

+– Answer: Yes, callback handlers can be asynchronous, allowing for handling asynchronous operations.

+### Question: Can you pass a callback handler through multiple layers of components?

+– Answer: Yes, you can pass callback handlers through multiple layers of components.

+### Question: Can a child component have multiple callback handlers from the same parent?

+– Answer: Yes, a child component can receive and use multiple callback handlers passed from the same parent component.

+### Question: Is it common to use callback handlers for form submissions in React?

+– Answer: Yes, callback handlers are com